 Roofs typically last upwards of ten years, depending on the roof type.
 You should ask how old the roof is, then visibly inspect it for weathering or other damage.
 Replacing a roof is one of the costliest home repairs, costing anywhere from $5,000 to $8,000 or more, so try to delay that expense for as long as possible.

 Check to see if the home is located near water or a potential flood zone.
-If you’re not sure, ask your Realtor to do some research for you.
+If you’re not sure, you can ask an experienced local Real Estate Agent – like those on the Properly team – to do some research for you.
 Some insurance companies might not insure you if you’re a flood risk.

 Listen for running toilets while you’re in the house.
 If a toilet continues to run long after it should have stopped, you may end up facing higher water bills than you plan for.